How do I legally comply with homeschool laws in South Carolina?

 Why do I have to join REACH?

 REACH stands for Resources, Encouragement, and Activities for Columbia Area Homeschoolers.
-We welcome everyone, regardless of ethnic background, religious belief, lifestyle choice or educational philosophy.
+We welcome everyone, regardless of ethnic background, religious belief, lifestyle choice, political affiliation or educational philosophy.

 By keeping RTT under the REACH umbrella, we limit our group geographically and encourage our membership to be local.
 We don’t think we can adequately service homeschoolers from every corner of the state.
 If we all belong to the same support group, our paths will cross more often so we can become personally acquainted with each RTT member.
 If you should ever need RTT to vouch for you, we can speak more authoritatively because we know each other.